Is There a Free Wedding Photo Sharing App?

 WhatsApp or iMessage groups are free and familiar, but photos get scattered in conversation threads and the couple has no clean moderated gallery or export workflow.

-A free QR code wedding gallery is the best starting point when you want to test participation before deciding whether a paid plan is worth it.
+A free trial is a useful starting point when you want to test participation before deciding whether a paid plan is worth it.

 What This Means for You

-- Start free if you want to test the QR code, browser upload flow, and guest instructions before the wedding.
+- Use the 7-day free trial to test the QR code, browser upload flow, and guest instructions before the wedding.

 Related Questions